 November 19, International Day of Women Entrepreneurs

-If the path of entrepreneurship is already full of obstacles and difficulties, for women who make the decision to do it it is even more so.
-For this reason, on November 19, we join the celebration of the International Day of Entrepreneurial Women, to raise awareness in society, support and celebrate the successes of all of them and motivate women and girls to become entrepreneurs.
+If the path of entrepreneurship is already full of obstacles and difficulties, for women who make the decision to do so it is even more so.
+For this reason, on November 19, we adhere to the celebration of the International Day of Entrepreneurial Women, to raise awareness in society, support and celebrate the successes of all of them and motivate women and girls to become entrepreneurs.

-Although in all these years the gender gap has decreased, the reality is that we are still far from equality.
+Although the gender gap has decreased in all these years, the reality is that we are still far from equality.
 According to a 2019 Crunchbase study, only 17% of total Venture Capital investment* goes to businesses founded by women.
 Furthermore, a 2020 study by the Global Entrepreneurship Monitor (GEM) of Spain reveals that men have higher income levels than women, making them less likely to have bank financing.

 Both the most well-known women worldwide, as well as those who have a small business in their towns and cities, are breaking social prejudices while demonstrating that they have sufficient capabilities to start a business and be successful.